solana-labs/solana-program-library/docs/src/account-compression.md

 title: Account Compression Program
 ---

-This program provides an interface for composing smart-contracts to create and use [SPL ConcurrentMerkleTrees](https://drive.google.com/file/d/1BOpa5OFmara50fTvL0VIVYjtg-qzHCVc/view).
+This program provides an interface for composing smart-contracts to create and use [SPL Concurrent Merkle Trees](https://drive.google.com/file/d/1BOpa5OFmara50fTvL0VIVYjtg-qzHCVc/view).

-The primary application of using SPL ConcurrentMerkleTrees is to make edits to off-chain data with on-chain verification.
+The primary application of using SPL Concurrent Merkle Trees is to make edits to off-chain data with on-chain verification.

 ## Background